leongkkevin/leongkkevin.github.io/_projects/screenwriting.md

 [*Please click here to read an excerpt.*]({{site.baseurl}}/Invisible_Boy/)

 ## Thicker than Water - *Fall 2020*
 This project, I wanted to try another type of story - something more dramatic.
-Influenced by the ongoing COVID-19 pandemic, I developed a story about a family being terrorized by both mysterious monsters and eachother.
+Influenced by the ongoing COVID-19 pandemic, I developed a story about a family being constrained by both mysterious monsters and each other.

 [*Please click here to read an excerpt.*]({{site.baseurl}}/Thicker_than_Water/)
 <br><br>